theshashankpal/AOS-ASSIGNMENT-2/README.txt

 manager.c : I'm taking manager, team and stadium as a single entity.
 As making them different didn't make sense and
             also question didn't ask for it specifically.
 This file simualte the match and updates the result.

-queue.c : File containing the code for data structure queue.
+queue.c & queue.h: File containing the code for data structure queue.
+(Used library from https://github.com/kostakis/Generic-Queue)

 implementation.c : Contains all the implementations of different functions used.